nkjm/account-link-demo/README.md

 1. Link with your todoist account.

-1. Say "todo: Buy milk".
+1. Say "todo Buy milk".

 1. Open todoist and checkout if "Buy milk" task has been added to Inbox.